Hyper Sudoku

 Frequently Asked Questions

-Is Hyper easier or harder than Classic?
+Is Hyper Sudoku harder than regular Sudoku?